-jQuery has been around for over a decade now, enabling front-end developers and general web developers to create dynamic, interactive and fun libraries for extending the functionality of the web projects they are working on.
-In more ways than one, jQuery has been a godsend for manipulating the browser DOM, as well as enabling more fluid cross-browser and cross-device support for latest web technologies.
-The project is nowhere near complete, and a new jQuery 3.0 version was recently announced which has gone in a public BETA mode.
-The future of jQuery is looking very bright indeed.
+jQuery has been around for over a decade now.
+The platform enables front-end and general web developers to create dynamic, interactive, and fun libraries to extend their web projects’ functionality.
+In more ways than one, jQuery has been a godsend for manipulating the browser DOM.
+It enables more fluid cross-browser and cross-device support for the latest web technologies.

-With new platforms like React sweeping the developer nation, the developers themselves are beginning to recognize how React is slowly overtaking jQuery’s functionality in so many different ways, yet we cannot ignore the fact that jQuery is what changed the ecosystem of front-end development and even mobile development in many ways.
+With new platforms like React sweeping the developer nation, developers are beginning to recognize how React is slowly overtaking jQuery’s functionality in many ways.
+Yet, we cannot ignore that jQuery changed the ecosystem of front-end development and even mobile development in many ways.
 Dion Almaer shares his thoughts on this in a compact Medium blog post.

-The range of jQuery plugins and libraries has extended to support every aspect of modern web development, and here today we will be exploring the huge variety of jQuery Maps plugins — a specific set of libraries and plugins that focus on helping webmasters, developers, and engineers to better integrate interactive and bold maps widgets to help with location related tasks; showing maps, business locations and details, integrating world maps for interactivity, amongst other reasons that only you will be aware of.
+The range of jQuery plugins and libraries has extended to support every aspect of modern web development.
+Here today, we will be exploring the huge variety of jQuery Maps plugins.
 Knowing how to integrate Google Maps properly alone can bring so many different benefits to the experience of your website or application.

-With platforms like Google Places in full swing now, businesses should focus on their maps widgets more than ever — they allow to establish context, interactivity and general information about your business and what it entails.
+With platforms like Google Places in full swing now, businesses should focus on their maps widgets more than ever.
+They allow the establishment of context, interactivity and general information about your business and what it entails.
 We will be covering nearly 30 unique jQuery maps plugins for helping you to create the best maps experience on your website, without the need to invest in hiring developers and designers to do the work for you.
-We welcome any developers and programmers who have created their own jQuery libraries related to maps, to share those libraries in the comments for consideration of inclusion in this great roundup!
+We welcome any developers and programmers who have created their jQuery libraries related to maps, to share those libraries in the comments to consider inclusion in this great roundup!

-Gmap3 is one of the oldest jQuery libraries still functioning that helps developers and designers to fully customize their Google Maps widgets on their websites.
-Whether it’s doing custom location events, marking places with custom texts and so forth, Gmap3 is a very extended solution for helping you to deal with all those at once.
+Gmap3 is one of the oldest jQuery libraries still functioning It helps developers and designers fully customize their Google Maps widgets on their websites.
+Whether it’s doing custom location events, marking places with custom texts and so forth, Gmap3 is the solution for helping you to deal with all those at once.

-While Google Maps and other similar services have paved the way for truly interactive map experiences, some industries (like bloggers, journalists, developers and designers) would rather rely on a service that provides its own maps upon which we can build the kind of interactivity we need.
-The Kartograph library consists of two different aspects — the first aspect lets you build SVG maps, while the other aspect lets you build upon these SVG maps to make them interactive with cross-browser support.
-Browse through the Kartograph’s homepage and explore the different demo’s offered.
+While Google Maps and other similar services have paved the way for truly interactive map experiences, some industries (like bloggers, journalists, developers and designers) would rather rely on a service that provides its maps upon which we can build the kind of interactivity we need.
+Furthermore, the Kartograph library consists of two aspects; the first one lets you build SVG maps.
+The other lets you build upon these SVG maps to make them interactive with cross-browser support.
+Browse through the Kartograph’s homepage and explore the different demos offered.

 Premium jQuery Maps Plugins

-Having taken a deeper glimpse at the best free jQuery map plugins, it’s time we explore a handful of premium map plugins that have helped thousands of webmasters to create a more personal and more modern maps experience.
-However we do not wish to say that any of these premium plugins can outweigh the functionality of all other plugins we have mentioned in the list, make an investment in one of the following plugins only if you feel that they can provide the kind of maps experience that you are actually looking for.
+Having taken a deeper glimpse at the best free jQuery map plugins, it’s time we explore a handful of premium ones that have helped thousands of webmasters to create a more personal and more modern maps experience.
+However, we do not wish to say that any of these premium plugins can outweigh the functionality of all other plugins mentioned in the list.
+Invest in one of the following plugins only if you feel they can provide the kind of maps experience you are looking for.

 MapSVG takes any SVG map of your choosing and turns it into a fully interactive powerhouse.
-You get a range of features and options that will help you create your own static Google Maps experience, without the need of relying on external third party solutions.
+You get a range of features and options that will help you create your own static Google Maps experience; all without needing external third-party solutions.

 Image Map Pro

 Image Map Pro is for making maps out of your images.
-Image Map Pro comes with a fully featured web app to quickly create, edit and export your image maps.
-Using the app is super easy and a step-by-step guide is also included!
-Create, extend and talk about your images through widgets that can be used to discuss every single aspect of the images you ar sharing.
+It comes with a fully featured web app to quickly create, edit and export your image maps.
+Using the app is super easy; there’s also a step-by-step guide!
+Create, extend and talk about your images through widgets.